dongwei-2023/Single_Cell_Multi-omics_in-_Rice/README.md

 # R Scripts for single nuclei expression and chromatin analyses

-This repository contains a series of R scripts designed to handle various aspects of RNA-seq data analysis, particularly focusing on sci-RNA-seq3 demultiplexing, clustering, and visualization for Rice and Sorghum experiments.
-Each script is tailored to specific stages of the data analysis pipeline.
+This repository contains a series of scripts designed to handle various aspects of single-cell multiomics data analysis for rice.
+The scripts cover the entire workflow, including quality control, doublet removal, data integration, clustering, cell type annotation, differential expression analysis, motif and regulatory network analysis, and visualization.
+The analysis leverages tools like Seurat, Signac, DoubletFinder, Harmony, WGCNA, cellOracle and Monocle to process and interpret single-cell RNA-seq and ATAC-seq data.
+The outputs include UMAP visualizations, marker gene identification, pseudotime trajectory analysis, motif enrichment results, and cross-species comparisons, providing a comprehensive pipeline for single-cell multiomics studies in rice.

 ## Overview of Scripts